Computed Tomography Scan Findings in Various Modes of Head Injury, Using GE Optima 128 Slice CT Scanner`

 Results: Among 380 patients, the majority were males (248) making the male to female ratio to be around 2:1.
 The most prevalent finding was skull fractures (23.4%) followed by cerebral contusions (17.1%).
 Among extra-axial brain hemorrhages, extradural hematoma (15.2%) was observed more than subdural hematoma (6.8%) while only 3.4% presented with subarachnoid hemorrhages which also included intraventricular hemorrhages.

 Practical Implication: As road traffic accidents are the most common cause of head injuries so road traffic safety measures ought to be strictly enforced.
-Most of the CT scan done during head injuries were normal so CT guidelines for ordering should be implemented to scale back extra patient irradiation, unnecessary waste of resources
+Most of the CT scan done during head injuries were normal so CT guidelines for ordering should be implemented to scale back extra patient irradiation, unnecessary waste of resources and a further burden on the radiology department.

 Keywords: Head Injury, Computed Tomography (CT), Road Traffic Accidents (RTA), Skull Fractures, Epidural Hematoma.